shikhirsingh/ExtJS-AppCamp-Govt/Instructions/09-PivotGrid-Packages/README.md

-# App Camp - LAB 8 - Grid
+# App Camp - LAB 9 - Pivot Grid

 In this lab, we will create learn how to create a Pivot Grid